 - 1. Ensure the Board receives timely, meaningful reports that keep it properly informed of the Program's progress against the Program Plans, and including but not limited to: - a.
 Internal financial and operational reports, including forecasts to support Funding Agreement management. - b.
 Major Program milestones, critical path events, and progress to completion. - c.
 Forecasts for achieving the Capital Budget, Scope, and Delivery Date, including variance analysis. - d.
 Forecasts for the anticipated Capital Budget for the Program. - e.
-Proposed mitigation strategies where the Capital Budget, Scope, and Delivery Date are not being met. - f.
-Claims arising from Program contracts, including the claims process and settlements of claims. - g.
-Material issues or disputes relating to contractors and Program contracts. - h.
-Updates to contingency management plans, showing use of contingencies and projected final expenditures.
+Proposed mitigation strategies where the Capital Budget, Scope, and Delivery Date are at risk of not being met.